racqspace/ansible-role-unattended-upgrades/CONTRIBUTING.md

 When you're done making changes and you'd like to propose them for review open a PR (pull request).

 ### Submit your PR & get it reviewed
-- Once you submit your PR, others from the racqspace community will review it with you.
+- Once you submit your PR, others from the gepaplexx community will review it with you.
 The first thing you're going to want to do is a [self review](#self-review).
 - After that, we may have questions, check back on your PR to keep up with the conversation.
 - Did you have an issue, like a merge conflict?
 Check out our [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) on how to resolve merge conflicts and other issues.

 ### Your PR is merged!
 Congratulations!
-The racqspace community thanks you. :sparkles:
+The gepaplexx community thanks you. :sparkles:

-Once your PR is merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/racqspace/ansible-role-unattended-upgrades/graphs/contributors).
+Once your PR is merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/gepaplexx/ansible-role-unattended-upgrades/graphs/contributors).

 ### Keep contributing as you use the ansible role

-Now that you're a part of the racqspace community, you can keep participating in many ways.
+Now that you're a part of the gepaplexx community, you can keep participating in many ways.

 **Learn more about contributing:**